Uncle-Dandry/potential-field-planner/Readme.md

 ## Acknowledgements

-This project is a result of a research initiative to explore multi-robot coordination using potential fields.
+This project is a result of a research initiative to explore multi-robot (UAVs) coordination using potential fields.
 It is intended for educational and demonstration purposes.

 ---

-For more detailed information, please refer to the documentation provided in the repository.